findify/react-bundle/README.md

   const [container, isReady, hasError, error] = useFindify({
     type: 'recommendation',
     config: {
-      slot: 'home-findify-rec-2', // Slot is required for recommendation widgets }
+      slot: 'home-findify-rec-2', // Slot is required for recommendation widgets, ... //you can pass extra properties to the widget },
+    options: {
+       rules: [{
+         'action': 'exclude',
+         'type': 'text',
+         'name': 'id',
+         'values': [{
+           value: ['item_id_1', 'item_id_2', ...] //can be used for Recommendation type: Frequently Purchased/Viewed Together on PDP or Cart pages
+         }]
+       }],
+       item_ids: ['item_id_1', 'item_id_2', ...] //required for Recommendation type: Frequently Purchased/Viewed Together on PDP or Cart pages
+    },
   });
   return (
     <Fragment>